-Girls wrestling recap
+Girls wrestling recap.

 The Girls wrestling 2024-2025 season was a success.
 Morton Berwyn-Cicero competed in various competitions.
 The girls kept their heads held up high and finished strong.
 The number of new female wrestlers that came out to the sport was amazing considering the growing sport.
 The team was invited and even competed in the IHSA Team State Tournament.
 Individually the girls wrestled over 15-45 matches.
-Morton has been a consistent contender in competitions and in the years that follow.
+Morton has been a consistent contender in competitions and in the years that followed.
 The team hopes to continue having success moving forward.

 The Week of Oswego East: